brevzin/cpp_proposals/4380_token_sequence_injection/token-sequence-injection.md

 ```
 :::

-A token sequence can be explicitly via `std::meta::queue_injection` or implicitly through a number of hooks that we will walk through.
+A token sequence can be explicitly injected via `std::meta::queue_injection` or implicitly injected through a number of hooks that we will walk through.

 Two `token_sequence`s can be concatenated via `+` or `+=`.
 A `token_sequence` is a random access range of `token_sequence` and can be directly indexed.
 Two objects of type `token_sequence` can be compared for equality: